Harol-Higuera/ios-design-patterns/ios_design_patterns.md

 ### When to use it?
 - When we want to separate product creation logic, instead of having consumers create products directly.
 - It is useful when we have a group of related products such as polymorphic subclasses or several objects that implement the same protocol.
+- If the creation of an object requires a series of steps.

+### Basic Example
 ```
 public struct JobApplicant {
   public enum Status {